IanEdington/learn/java/coursework.md

 ### Locator

+### Flyweight
+Abstracts away object attributes that don't need to be part of the object.
+Useful when many objects are needed and they are very similar (Charachters in a word editor, potions in a alchamy shop).

 ### Null Object
 There is a pattern where instead of constantly checking for null you instantiate an Object that is nullish.